Detail of the Metropolis hotel in Madrid, Spain

 Superlatives: “the most/least…”

 We use superlatives with adjectives when we want to highlight a quality of a noun, describing someone or something, above or below the rest.
 The English equivalent is "the most/least + adjective" or suffix -est (“smallest”).
-Superlatives are built differently depending on whether the noun we are comparing is the subject of the sentence or not.
+Superlatives are built differently depending on whether the noun we are comparing is the of the sentence or not.

 • When the noun we are highlighting is not the subject of the sentence, superlatives are placed after the verb like this: